Lawsuits and Garnishments

 The secret is that there is a real way — a legal, honorable way — to get out from under the crushing weight of lawsuits and garnishments.
 For good.

 The solution for lots of people in this situation is bankruptcy.
-Stop the lawsuits, stop the garnishment, stop the constant phone calls and letters, wipe out the credit cards, and get a fresh start.
+Stop the lawsuits, stop the garnishment, stop the constant phone calls and letters, wipe out the credit cards, loans, and medical debts, and get a fresh start.